Skip to content

 Meet fastquadtree — a Rust powered spatial index for Python

-TLDR: create a tree, insert points, query ranges or nearest neighbors.
+TLDR: create a tree, insert points, insert boxes, query ranges or nearest neighbors.

 Installation